DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 omnipresence of the marriage shows in every channel they watch.

-While this is the strategic point in the high ratings of marriage shows, we should not skip the audience’s interest.
+While this is the strategic point in the high ratings of marriage shows, we should not skip the audience's interest.
 Values that form the traditional structure of Turkish society are still largely a taboo and have an untouchable status.
 Everything related with marriage is a curious subject in Turkish society.
-To put it short, these shows contain interesting elements worthy of audiences’ attention.
+To put it short, these shows contain interesting elements worthy of audiences' attention.

-In conclusion, networks are being managed in a way that keep their audience interested to a delicate subject by utilizing their affiliated networks’ advertisement power and it’s capabilities.
+In conclusion, networks are being managed in a way that keep their audience interested to a delicate subject by utilizing their affiliated networks' advertisement power and it's capabilities.

-While the power of media can be debated, let’s open a parenthesis; it is power originates from its ability to present “things” to its audience.
+While the power of media can be debated, let's open a parenthesis; it is power originates from its ability to present "things" to its audience.
-This “power” shapes around 2 aspects.
-First one is “choosing” and the second is “presenting as you like”.
+This "power" shapes around 2 aspects.
+First one is "choosing" and the second is "presenting as you like".
 Roles of the television and other mass communication methods are being increasingly questioned as society begins to examine the ethics of how this power is being wielded.

 Ratings of programs being broadcasted on television have an important aspect in the public relations with the media, investment in its infrastructures and its perceived cultural value.
-As the government monopoly of the mass media declined after Turkey’s moved towards free market economy, the notion that a public service is being performed by television broadcasters declined, while they began to be solely perceived as a commercial entity.
+As the government monopoly of the mass media declined after Turkey's moved towards free market economy, the notion that a public service is being performed by television broadcasters declined, while they began to be solely perceived as a commercial entity.
 These changes shaped the contents of broadcasts.
 Higher ratings results in increased advertisement of the shows; popular shows get more screen time for higher ratings, leading to a positive feedback loop.
-As Korkmaz Alemdar and İrfan Erdoğan puts it, “Popular culture is not a consumption.
-It is the active building and distribution of meanings and pleasures in the social system”. [^18_TVshows-ozustun-Final_1]
+As Korkmaz Alemdar and İrfan Erdoğan puts it, "Popular culture is not a consumption.
+It is the active building and distribution of meanings and pleasures in the social system". [^18_TVshows-ozustun-Final_1]

 On top of the dubious economic relationship between political powers and media bosses, controversy have arisen on the heavy influence of the